Alison Curtis: Personal life

-When I first arrived, I made quite inappropriate jokes about it, going, 'I've never had only white friends before'.
-Growing up in Canada, you're growing up with a girl from Tokyo, a girl from Korea and a Jewish girl.
-So it's just different.
-That's the most immediate thing my sister notices.

-— —Curtis was struck by the whiteness of Irish people, so much so that she made inappropriate jokes about these people.

 Curtis has one sibling, her twin sister Karen, a social worker in Canada.
 Their father died when they were fourteen and their mother died when they were nineteen.
 Curtis met her long-term boyfriend, Anton Hegarty, bass guitarist in Future Kings of Spain, at a show in Whelan's.
 They married in 2007 and now live in East Wall, Dublin.
 Curtis and Hegarty own two identical black cats named Scout and Jem (after the characters in To Kill a Mockingbird by Harper Lee).

 Curtis watches The Daily Show, Mad Men and dislikes Amy Winehouse and Britney Spears.
 Her favourite Irish bands include Fight Like Apes, who she describes as "really talented... kind of rocky and metallic and their front girl is extremely watchable, almost going into Debbie Harry territory" and Hooray for Humans from Cork, who, according to Curtis, "are really cute, very poppy, almost Arcade Fire in the way they shout lyrics".